Hayao Miyazaki's Daydream Data Notes

-Hayao Miyazaki's Daydream Data Notes (Miyazaki Hayao no Zassō Nōto) is the collective name for Hayao Miyazaki's annotated manga and illustrated essays he contributed, very sporadically, to the hobby magazine Model Graphix in the 1980s and early ’90s.
+Hayao Miyazaki's Daydream Data Notes (宮崎駿の雑想ノート, Miyazaki Hayao no Zassō Nōto) is the collective name for Hayao Miyazaki's annotated manga and illustrated essays he contributed, very sporadically, to the hobby magazine Model Graphix in the 1980s and early '90s.
 The name has also been translated into English as Hayao Miyazaki's Random Thoughts Notebook.
 Game designer Kazuma Kujo stated in a 2012 Retro Gamer article that the book served as inspiration during development of the 1996 video game Metal Slug.

 Development

 The Daydream Notes began as private sketches that can be traced back to Miyazaki's earliest childhood.
 Born in 1941 he, like war babies all over Europe, drew almost exclusively planes, tanks and battleships.